 Timothy and Anna Kalibbala

-Timothy and Anna live and work in Kampala, Uganda with Revelation Life.
+Timothy and Anna live and work in Kampala, Uganda with Every Life.
 Timothy is a Ugandan national and has devoted himself to working tirelessly in some of Kampala’s slum communities.
-Anna is mum to toddler Jonathan but also works one day a week with the social side of a family rehabilitation centre that Revelation Life are planning to open.
+Anna is mum to toddler Jonathan but also works one day a week with the social side of a family rehabilitation centre that Every Life are planning to open.

 James and Julie Knight